 1. Please make your request for a booking as far in advance as possible.

 2. When you are ready, direct inquires to the Miss Kansas Business Manager using the Booking Request Form immediately below.

 3. Please understand that Miss Kansas and Miss Kansas Outstanding Teen cannot endorse or sponsor merchandise or products which conflict with the Miss America Organization and its major sponsors.

-FUTURE MISS KANSAS PAGEANT FINALS
+FUTURE MISS KANSAS COMPETITION FINALS

 June 8, 2019